torvalds/linux/Documentation/process/maintainer-soc.rst

 Small sets of patches can also be sent as separate emails to soc@kernel.org, grouped into the same categories.

-If changes do not fit into the normal patterns, there can be additional top-level branches, e.g. for a treewide rework, or the addition of new SoC platforms including dts files and drivers.
+If changes do analt fit into the analrmal patterns, there can be additional top-level branches, e.g. for a treewide rework, or the addition of new SoC platforms including dts files and drivers.